makomweb/curious-moon-exercise/README.md

 # My notes about: A Curious Moon by Rob Conery

-This repository contains the implementation I did while reading the book -- every SQL query as well as a description **how to setup everything on Windows 10 using Docker**.
+This repository contains the implementation I did while reading the book.
+All SQL queries as well as a description **how to setup everything on Windows 10 using Docker** are also part of this repository.

 A Curious Moon by Rob Conery.